-Ironically, Macron is beginning to suffer from the reverse side of the phenomenon which helped to put him in power.
+Ironically, Macron suffers from the reverse side of the phenomenon which helped to put him in power.
 The lack, or the extreme weakness, of intermediary bodies capable of mediating and securing agreements is a preoccupying factor.
-The political landscape is fragmented and the only real opposition is embodied by two irresponsible political parties.
+The political landscape is fragmented and the only real opposition is embodied by two irresponsible political parties at both ends of the political spectrum.
 Meanwhile, organized interest groups and trade unions are currently incapable of channeling protest.
 Consequently, the extreme centralization of power in the Fifth Republic, boosted by Macron’s “vertical” top-down method of governance, and his contempt for parties and organized interests is blatant.
-The president has had to face unorganized but violent popular riots with the Yellow Vest movement starting in November 2018, which has proved to be the first serious challenge to his governance approach (attacked as being arrogant, elitist and dismissive of ordinary people) and policies (portrayed as taking from the poor to give to the rich).
-He answered with a classic public-expenditure program (€17 billion) boosting incomes within the lower and middle popular classes, as well as a more original “National Debate” initiative involving two million citizens in local public debates and online conversations.
-To some extent, this seemed to signal a change in Macron’s governing methods.
-However, it remains to be seen whether this will really lead to a more deliberative practice of policymaking, or prove no more than a mechanism designed to bleed off political pressure.
+The president had to face unorganized but violent popular riots with the Yellow Vest movement starting in November 2018, which proved to be the first serious challenge to his governance approach (attacked as being arrogant, elitist and dismissive of ordinary people) and policies.
+Despite his ultimate reelection, these basic issues and problems are still in place, and the distrust of a majority of the population is very acute.
+This said, any successor would have faced the same difficulty.